Ultis/rawr/ReadMe.txt

 Instructions
 ------------
 There's no installer for Rawr (at least, not yet).
 Just unzip the zip anywhere you like, and run Rawr.exe.
-(If you have any concern about Rawr doing anything malicious, the full source code is included for you to review and/or build yourself)
+(If you have any concern about Rawr doing anything malicious, the full source code is available at http://www.codeplex.com/Rawr/ for you to review and/or to build yourself)

-Once you've got it running, you should see a basic character-screen-esque layout of items.
+Once you've got it running, you should see a basic character-screen-like layout of items.
 All slots will start out blank, so you can either start filling in items, or open an armory profile.
 You'll probably want to open your own armory profile, so you can get some familiar items.
 Goto File->Load from Armory..., and type in your character name and server (exactly, and choose a region if necessary), and hit OK.
 After a few sec, it should load your profile.
 You can mouse over an item to see the stats for it, and click on an item to get a dropdown of all of the other items available for that slot.
 It'll be missing your buffs, so fill those out on the main screen.
-If any items aren't gemmed (mouse over them all and see if any show a socket, a solid square of color, with no gem in it) right click on it, hit edit, and fill in some gems, or goto Tool->Item Editor, then click Fill Sockets, choose some gems you like, and hit OK, OK.
+If you'd like to edit the gems in an item, right click on it, hit edit, and change the gems.

 Now that you have your current character fairly well defined, use the item comparison are on the right side of the main window.
 You can choose a slot and a sort method at the top.
 The ratings calculated in this graph will update as you make changes to your gear/enchants/buffs, to always be as accurate as possible.